nadavhen/NadavFinalProject/README.md

 The application is designed to be modular and extensible, allowing for the addition of new features and functionalities in the future.
 It can be integrated with other tools and platforms to enhance its capabilities and provide a more comprehensive solution for primer design and analysis.
 The codebase is well-documented and structured, making it easy to understand and maintain, and the application can be further optimized for performance and scalability.

+for further information and explanation please refer to the [documentation](documentation.md)

 **Step 1**: Install all required packages whcih include: [Biopython](https://biopython.org/), [ViennaRNA Package 2](https://www.tbi.univie.ac.at/RNA/documentation.html#), [tkinter](https://docs.python.org/3/library/tkinter.html), [pandas](https://pandas.pydata.org/pandas-docs/stable/getting_started/install.html).